-In XSLT, type aliases can be defined using the top-level declaration saxon:type-alias:
+In XSLT, type aliases can be defined using the top-level declaration saxon:item-type:

 XSLT-defined type aliases are scoped to a package.
 The usual rules for import precedence apply.

-Type aliases can be used in XSLT match patterns (see XSLT Patterns).
+Type aliases can be used in XSLT match patterns (see XSLT Syntax Extensions).
 For example: